glynnbird/blockchain-workshop/exercise1.md

 Transactions cost money: You are paying the "miners" to do the work of adding your transaction to the blockchain (see the "TxFee" column in the above link)

+We can set up as many accounts as we like.
+Account setup is free and doesn not require us to be connected to the network.